spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-make-a-product-searchable-and-shown-on-the-storefront.md

 ---
-title: HowTo - Make a Product Searchable and Shown on the Storefront
+title: HowTo - Make a product searchable and shown on the Storefront
 description: Use the guide to learn about conditions need to be performed to make a product searchable in the online store.
 last_updated: Jun 16, 2021
 template: howto-guide-template